chrisjsewell/ipypublish/docs/source/getting_started.rst

 Note that, for offline use, simply download the latest version of reveal.js `here <https://github.com/hakimel/reveal.js/releases>`__, rename the entire folder to reveal.js and place it in the same folder as the converted .slides.html file.
-The slides can also be save to PDF my appending ``pdf-export`` to the url (see
+The slides can also be saved to PDF by appending ``pdf-export`` to the url (see
 `here <https://github.com/hakimel/reveal.js#pdf-export>`__ for details).